 Whether you are a holidaymaker or a house hunter, this guide to the districts of Antalya aims to provide informative facts, so you can decide which area is best for you.
-Sitting on the western side, Turkey's Antalya province covers a vast area, that stretches right along the Mediterranean coast until the Fethiye region.
+Sitting on the southern side, Turkey's Antalya province covers a vast area, that stretches right along the Mediterranean coast until the Fethiye region.
 Antalya also has many things to boast about, because in recent years, it emerged as a keen contender to take on Istanbul as the number one destination for tourism and house sales.

 Hospitality is something it does well, as seen in the five-star luxury hotels scattered across the Region.
 Diversity is its other key strength with each neighbourhood offering something unique whether this is the golfing mecca of Belek or the upmarket luxury villas of Kalkan.
 If you are looking to buy a house in the Antalya region and would like to speak to a local expert, get in touch with us today.
 Otherwise, let's look at the 19 official districts of Turkey's Antalya region from east to west.

 A few years ago, Gazipasa opened a small airport with connecting flights to a few countries and other destinations within Turkey.
 However, it stays off the grid for mainstream foreign tourism and foreign house sales.
 Domestic tourism has increased somewhat, but it still has a long way to go, before it matches the fame and success of other districts.

 Even though it belongs to the Antalya region, bustling Alanya is growing in popularity and now recognised as a district on its own standing.
 The Red castle landmark is its local symbol, but it also does a roaring trade with beach holidays, thanks to the long Cleopatra's beach, that Trip Advisor rated as the best in Turkey.